This public consultation has now closed

 More information

-- View the current Cost Recovery Implementation Statement for accreditation services 2024-25
+- View our current information on Cost recovery for accreditation

 - View the Australian Government Cost Recovery Policy and Australian Government Charging Framework